-Unfortunately, banks and credit card companies are not always 100% accurate in their reporting process, so while we guarantee that each tradeline will post to at least two out of the three major bureaus, we do not have any control over which of the three bureaus the tradeline will post to.
+Unfortunately, banks and credit card companies are not always 100% accurate in their reporting process, so while we guarantee that each tradeline will post to at least any two out of the three major credit bureaus, we do not have any control over which of the three bureaus the tradelines will post to.

 Similarly, if something important and time-sensitive is going on that depends on the tradelines posting, the safest bet is to get more than one tradeline.
-Again, we do offer a money-back guarantee if a non-posting occurs, but the fact is that non-postings do occasionally happen due to inconsistent reporting by the banks.
+Again, we do offer a money-back guarantee in the event that a non-posting occurs, but the fact is that non-postings do occasionally happen due to inconsistent reporting by the banks.

 This is because credit scores consider both your average age of accounts and the age of your oldest account.
-A single account with lots of age has more potential to increase those numbers, while two accounts with less age may not change much or might even dilute the credit file.
+A single account with lots of age has more potential to increase those numbers, while two accounts with less age may not offer as much improvement or might even dilute the credit file.